OrdinaryMagician/stinger_m/ItemLore.md

 These merely existed as a gimmick to show off dynamic lighting in Unreal Engine, so they're not very practical or balanced.

+## Light Sentry

+Pocket turrets that shoot at any enemies standing in front of them.
+Easy to carry and deploy, but once they're out in the field that's it.
+They will keep going until they run out of ammo or battery, after which they will self-destruct.

 ## Minigun Sentry

-A deployable little helper that will gun down any enemies that stand in its view range.
-Starts with a full 200 bullets, and must be replenished by players.
+A big, heavy turret that will gun down any enemies that stand in its view range.

+Unlike the Light Sentries this one has a much wider range of view and can be resupplied with extra ammo.
+Conveniently, you can also recall it to put it back in your inventory.
+While carried it will slowly repair any damage it has taken.

 In deathmatch, the Sentry will "switch owners" to whoever last replenished it with ammunition, like the Turrets in ChaosUT.